 I work with a range of modalities centered in humanistic therapy, which holds that people have an innate capacity for growth, healing, and self-actualization when they are met with empathy, authenticity, and unconditional positive regard (Rogers, 1957), and Jungian (analytical) psychology, which understands psychological suffering as arising from parts of the psyche that are split off from consciousness and sees healing as unfolding through individuation — the ongoing integration of the conscious and unconscious (shadow) toward a more whole self (Jung, 1966).

 My work is also supported by narrative therapy, existential inquiry, somatic exploration, and Internal Family Systems (IFS).
-In service of a holistic orientation, mindfulness, self-compassion, intuition (both yours and mine), humor, spirituality, and metaphor all play essential roles in how I cultivate a healing space.
+In service of a holistic orientation, I incorporate mindfulness, self-compassion, intuition (both yours and mine), humor, spirituality, and metaphor, all of which play an essential role in cultivating a healing space.

 Healing rarely follows a single path.
 Rather than adhering rigidly to one modality, I draw from a range of therapeutic approaches so our work can be shaped by what feels most alive, relevant, and useful for you in each session.